-Uber Eats pays drivers to deliver food, but whether it's worth your time depends on where you live, how you work, and what you're comparing it to.
-Drivers report wildly different experiences, often from the same city.
+Uber Eats pays drivers to deliver food, but whether it's worth the time depends on location, work style, and what you're comparing it to.
+Drivers report different experiences, often from the same city.

 Whether you're treating it as a side delivery job or a full-time income, the earning potential is real.
 So are the costs.